 2. Fruit picking at Domaine Natura is a great excuse to get younger kids out in the open air and teach them about where our food comes from in a fun way – not to mention being able to munch on the freshest fruit while you’re at it!

-4. A fantastic, fun way to let off some steam as a family, La Forêt d’Acrobates is full of assault courses, zip wires and climbing walls.
-It’s a great way to challenge yourselves and the kids while getting fit at the same time.
+4. A fantastic, fun way to let off some steam as a family, La Forêt d’Acrobates is full of assault courses, zip wires, and climbing walls.
+It’s a great way to challenge yourself and the kids while getting fit at the same time.

 Still looking for more ideas?
-Check out our top things to do with kids in the South of France to get inspired.
+Check out our top things to do with kids in the South of France for inspiration.

 Best walks in South of France